discretegames/runmany/README.md

 As mentioned, [default_settings.json](https://github.com/discretegames/runmany/blob/main/run_many/default_settings.json) holds the default values for all settings which are automatically used if not present in the provided settings JSON, or if none is provided.

-The setting to add a custom language is the `"languages"` key, which maps to a list of JSON objects, each of which must have a `"name"` to identify the language and a `"command"` to run it (see [command format](https://github.com/discretegames/runmany#command-format)).
+The setting to add a custom language is the `"languages"` key, which maps to a list of JSON 'language' objects, each of which must have a `"name"` string to identify it and a `"command"` string to run it (see [command format](https://github.com/discretegames/runmany#command-format)).
 However, objects in `"languages"` with a matching `"name"` in `"default_languages"` will automatically inherit its other values, such as `"command"` and `"ext"`.
-Additionally, most settings that exist in the base JSON object are inherited by the language objects and can be overwritten.
+Also, most settings that exist in the base JSON object are inherited by the language objects and can be overwritten.

 So, for example, a settings JSON of